SamoudiAnas/SamoudiAnas/README.md

 - 👋 Hi, I’m @SamoudiAnas
 - 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning Android Development with Kotlin
+- 🌱 I’m currently learning Android Development with Kotlin and Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects to improve my self
 - 📫 How to reach me ...

 <!---